 Strawberry smoothies served at Tropical Smoothie Cafe restaurants have been linked to an outbreak of hepatitis A infections.
 “Genetic testing shows the illnesses were caused by a strain of hepatitis A that has been associated with past outbreaks due to frozen strawberries from Egypt,” according to the Virginia Department of Health.
 People have been sickened in Maryland (10), New York (1), North Carolina (1), Oregon (1), Virginia (94), West Virginia (5), and Wisconsin (1).

-Contaminated raw scallops served at Genki Sushi restaurants have been linked to the hepatitis A outbreak in Hawaii that has sickened 252 people, according to the Hawaii State Department of Health.
+Contaminated raw scallops served at Genki Sushi restaurants have been linked to an outbreak in Hawaii that has sickened 252 people, according to the Hawaii State Department of Health.
 Of the 252 people sickened to date, 66 have required hospitalization.
 The date of onset of illness has ranged from June 12 to August 30, 2016.

 What is Hepatitis A?

-The hepatitis A virus is the most common of the hepatitis viruses, accounting for around 40 percent of all cases of hepatitis in the U.S. According to the Centers for Disease Control (CDC), each year in the United States an estimated 143,000 cases of hepatitis A virus infection occur, but only around 30,000 are reported.
+The hepatitis A virus is the most common of the hepatitis viruses, accounting for around 40 percent of all cases in the U.S. According to the Centers for Disease Control (CDC), each year in the United States an estimated 143,000 cases of infection occur, but only around 30,000 are reported.
 It is also responsible for an estimated 1.4 million cases worldwide each year.

 The hepatitis A virus is spread from person to person by “fecal-oral” transmission.
-This means the virus is transmitted when a person puts something in his/her mouth that has been contaminated with the stool of a person infected with the hepatitis A virus.
-Because hepatitis A depends on the fecal-oral route for transmission, the illness is most easily spread in poor sanitary conditions or when good personal hygiene is not observed.
+This means the virus is transmitted when a person puts something in his/her mouth that has been contaminated with the stool of a person infected with the virus.
+Because this virus depends on the fecal-oral route for transmission, the illness is most easily spread in poor sanitary conditions or when good personal hygiene is not observed.

 Outbreaks are often traced back to contaminated food.
 Food supplies can become contaminated when infected workers come into contact with food supplies during processing or in restaurants.

-The foods most commonly associated with hepatitis A outbreaks are water, shellfish and salads.
+The foods most commonly associated with outbreaks are water, shellfish and salads.
 In most cases, the true source is water that has been contaminated with the feces of an infected person.
-Other common sources of foodborne hepatitis A are: cold cuts, pre-made sandwiches, unwashed fruit, fruit juices, milk products, vegetables, salads, shellfish, and iced drinks.
+Other common sources are: cold cuts, pre-made sandwiches, unwashed fruit, fruit juices, milk products, vegetables, salads, shellfish, and iced drinks.

-Most people who become infected with the hepatitis A virus return to normal health.
+Most people who become infected return to normal health.
 Although the illness is more common in children, it is often more severe in adults.
 More than one-fifth of adult patients require hospitalization.
-In severe cases, hepatitis A can cause inflammation and swelling of the liver.
+In severe cases, this virus can cause inflammation and swelling of the liver.
 This can impair liver function and cause permanent damage to the liver.
 Most of these cases require hospitalization.
-Each year approximately 100 people die as a result of hepatitis A infections in the U.S.
+Each year approximately 100 people die as a result of these infections in the U.S.

 Genki Sushi restaurants are a possible source of the 2016 hepatitis A outbreak in Hawaii that has sickened over 160 people.
 Restaurants on Oahu and Kauai have been temporarily closed on order from the State of Hawaii Department of Health (HDOH).
 After months of investigation, HDOH has determined that source of the outbreak is most likely imported, frozen scallops served at the restaurant.